llad/export-for-trello/README.md

 Other improvements have been added since then: see the version history below (newer versions up).

+### Version 1.9.21
+Some small improvements, and a new function for **exporting to HTML**.

+Details:

+- some UI (CSS) improvements for the options dialog
+- improved options dialog, resetting options when switching export type
+- new columns for Excel export: 'Total Checklist items' and 'Completed Checklist items'
+- better checklists formatting for Excel export
+- export to HTML

+#### HTML export mode
+The produced file is based on the Markdown export: the same output is generated and then converted to HTML with [showdown](https://github.com/showdownjs/showdown).
+Suggestions and ideas about how to evolve this are welcome.

 ### Version 1.9.20:
 Fixes due to Trello UI changes.